Curricula & Programs

 We know that no one understands the unique needs and character of your classroom better than you do.
 For this reason, our program is designed to be flexible and easily adapted to best fit your classroom.
-Each participating teacher will receive five newly-updated curriculum guides (which correspond with the five novels featured on our curriculum) as well as a guide for sharing Max’s story and facilitating discussions about courage.
-These guides are aligned with the Common Core State Standards and include chapter summaries, pre- and post-reading activities, writing prompts, vocabulary, and discussion questions.
+Each participating teacher will receive the new MAXCourage Curriculum that is flexible for all classrooms while remaining aligned with the Common Core State Standards.
 We hope you will feel empowered to use what works for you, knowing there is absolutely no requirement to use all materials.
 Some teachers will use all five novels in the classrooms, others will supplement from their own reading lists.

 About the authors: